top of page

 “Francesca Pusceddu stole the show in her first role as the sweet and sometimes exploding Musetta”

-Since then she interpreted roles such as Clorinda in Rossini’s La Cenerentola, Beth in Little Women by M. Adamo, La Fée in Cendrillon by Viardot, Adele in Fledermaus by Strauss, the Eerste Vrouw in Ontstaan in Grote Nood by Ameland, Lauretta in Gianni Schicchi by Puccini, Valencienne in La Vedova Allegra by Lehár, Zerlina in Don Giovanni by Mozart.
+Since then she interpreted roles such as Clorinda in Rossini’s La Cenerentola, Beth in Little Women by M. Adamo, La Fée in Cendrillon by Viardot, Adele in Fledermaus by Strauss, the Eerste Vrouw in Ontstaan in Grote Nood by Ameland, Lauretta in Gianni Schicchi by Puccini, Valencienne in La Vedova Allegra by Lehár, Zerlina in Don Giovanni by Mozart, Berta in Il Barbiere di Siviglia by Rossini.

 In 2019 she was part of the Young Artist Program Jonge Grote Zangers, by whom she was invited to open the concert of Christian Gerhaher at the Muziekgebouw of Amsterdam.